rahul-chatterjee-27/Python-projects-Rahul/README.md

 Simulates rolling multiple dice as many times as the user wants.
 🔸 **Concepts**: Loops, Random, Counters

+### 🔐 5.
+Password Generator
+Generates a custom password based on user-specified number of digits, letters, and symbols.
+Also gives a password strength rating.
+🔸 **Concepts**: Random selections, String manipulation, Lists

 ---

 ## 🛠️ Requirements